BrockDSL/Brock-University-Folders/README.md

 ## How Can My Lab Help?

 The good new is that the client is built for Linux, Mac, Windows you name it.
-We have a *config.xml* file we can share if you just want to run it from the command line.
+The software can run as a screensaver on your computer so it will only start when you're not using it.

 Once you do or if you need help please contact us at dsl@brocku.ca so we can add you to our list.